JuliaDocs/DemoCards.jl/docs/src/concepts.md

 }
 ```

+!!! note

+    Key `template` has higher priority over other keys.

+    For example, if you provide both `template` and `title` in your `config.json`
+    and the template file happens to have a title, `title` in `config.json` will
+    be suppressed.

 ## [`DemoSection`](@id concepts_section)

 [`DemoSection`](@ref DemoCards.DemoSection) defines the structure of your demo page.
-It has following fields:
+It has the following fields:

-* `root`: root path to all the demos in this section.
 * `cards`: holds a list of demo cards.
 * `subsections`: holds a list of demo subsections.
-* `title`: section title.

 !!! warning

     A `DemoSection` can't directly holds both cards and subsections; either of them
     should be empty vector.

-You can configure your `DemoSection` by maintaining a `config.json` file, supported
+Similar to `DemoPage`, you can configure your `DemoSection` by maintaining a `config.json`
-configuration keys are:
+file, supported configuration keys are:

 * `order`: specify the cards order or subsections order.
-By default, it'scase-insensitive alphabetic order.
+By default, it's case-insensitive alphabetic order.
 * `title`: specify the title of this demo section.

 The following is an example of `config.json`: